johnnovak/johnnovak.site/blog/_posts/2017-04-22-nim-performance-tuning-for-the-uninitiated.md

 tags: [coding, Nim, C++, performance]
 ---

+{: .intro}
+UPDATE 2017-06-04: Corrected some slight misinformation regarding link time optimisations and the {.inline.} pragma, some stylistic improvements, added more references.

 ## Overview

 This post documents the trials and tribulations I encountered during my foray